By Mike Loughrin, CEO for Transformance Advisors

 - Leaders need to go to gemba to understand the process so they become better coaches.
 Gemba walks are a great way to discover what front line colleagues are up against.

 - I tend to think gemba walks are where you find the truth.
-Organizations will try to solve problems inside a conference by just talking about it – no true problem solving tools.
-Many already have the answers before understanding the problem.
-The actions that I usually hear are that it’s an accountability issue or a training issue.
-Neither are effective countermeasures.
+Some organizations will try to solve problems by just talking.
+They won’t use any problem solving tools.
+Many jump to the answers before understanding the problem.
+The actions I usually hear are “it’s an accountability issue” or “we have a training issue”.
+Neither are near the root cause.

 Challenge 3